usdaud/algotradinglib.github.io/en/pedia/u/uncorrelated_portfolio_strategies.md

 ### Identification of Uncorrelated Assets and Strategies

 The first step is to identify assets or strategies that exhibit low correlation.
 This requires rigorous statistical analysis, including calculating correlation coefficients and conducting historical performance [backtesting](../b/backtesting.md).
-Advanced statistical techniques like Principal Component Analysis (PCA) can also be used to identify sources of risk and return that are uncorrelated.
+Advanced statistical techniques like [Principal Component Analysis](../p/principal_component_analysis_(pca).md) (PCA) can also be used to identify sources of risk and return that are uncorrelated.

 ### Allocation Strategy